-I have a very special place in my heart for Deborah Harkness and the All Souls Trilogy … A Discovery of Witches was the first book proof I ever received and my first ever blog post!
-I received proofs for all the trilogy (huge thank you to Caitlin Raynor at Headline) and spent a wonderful weekend in London when I was invited to attend the launch (in July 2012) of the third in the trilogy, The Book of Life.
+I have a very special place in my heart for Deborah Harkness and the All Souls Trilogy … A Discovery of Witches was the first book proof I ever received and my first ever blog post! and spent a wonderful weekend in London when I was invited to attend the launch (in July 2013) of the third in the trilogy, The Book of Life.
 Yes I was awestruck to meet Deborah Harkness!
 You won’t be surprised to hear that as soon as the date/time of the TV series was announced I set the Tivo box to record…

 I feel extremely privileged to have read early copies of what has gone on to become a hugely popular world.
 Today I’m sharing my thoughts on Time’s Convert.
 Here’s more about this extraordinary novel: